Child impales arm on railings in Belfast

 It is understood the boy, believed to be around six years old, fell into railings at the junction of Riverdale Park East and the Andersonstown Road.

-The Ambulance Service said it received a call just after 16:45 on Friday.

-The boy is being treated at the Royal Belfast Hospital for Sick Children.
+The Ambulance Service said it received a call just after 16:45 BST on Friday.
+The boy is being treated at the Royal Belfast Hospital for Sick Children

-The air ambulance was also tasked to the scene but was not used to transport the boy.
+The air ambulance was sent to the scene but was not used to transport the boy.

 It landed about half a mile away at Edenmore Drive, close to De La Salle College.